pytorch/captum/README.md

 The magnitude of the attribution score signifies the strength of the contribution.
 Zero attribution score means no contribution from that particular feature.

-Similarly we can apply GradientShap, DeepLift and other attribution algorithms to the model.
+Similarly, we can apply GradientShap, DeepLift and other attribution algorithms to the model.
 ```
 gs = GradientShap(model)

-# This defines a distribution of baselines and we will draw `n_samples` from that
+# We define a distribution of baselines and draw `n_samples` from that
-# distribution for estimate the expectation of gradients across all baselines
+# distribution in order to estimate the expectations of gradients across all baselines
 baseline_dist = torch.rand(100, 3)
 attributions, delta = gs.attribute(input, baseline_dist, n_samples=50)
 print('GradientShap Attributions: ', attributions, ' Approximation error: ', delta)
 ```
 Output
 ```